Cath Cheshire-Neal

 Who am I?
 What do I believe?

 I believe warmth, compassion and kindness are the foundation of counselling.
-But I also believe strongly in the importance of firm boundaries to keep the work safe.
+And making space for whatever is there.
+I believe strongly in the importance of boundaries to keep the work safe and sometimes the work happens in touching and being with the edges.
 I bring myself to our work together; an openness, curiosity and a belief in the possibility of change and growth.
+I bring courage and steadiness in staying with and going to the places that may feel difficult to go.
 I bring my experience and knowledge and also my humanity to our work together.
 I support insight and develop awareness and a deepening and broadening of understanding and experience, which can enable a freeing and shifting from old patterns and reactions.
 Thus new options and possibilities and directions become available.

 A shaking off of what is old and no longer needed.
 I bring a Faith that, although not always easy, it is possible to move forward in life.